 Does Your Child Need to See a Pediatric Hearing Specialist?

 While hearing loss in children may not be common, it isn’t unheard of.
-According to the National Institute on Deafness and Other Communication Disorders, about 2 or 3 out of every 1,000 kids in the US are born with some kind of hearing loss.
-A pediatric hearing doctor is a professional that has experience examining children for hearing loss and other related problems.
+If you think your child is suffering from hearing loss, a pediatric hearing doctor can help.
+They have experience examining children for hearing loss and other related problems.
 They’ll perform tests on adolescents, kids, toddlers, and babies to discover the presence of hearing loss and find out what caused it and the extent of the damage.
 They’re trained to recognize early signs of hearing loss and a hearing aid doctor for kids is best equipped to handle hearing issues in young people.
-Early intervention is key to preventing further damage and helping your child obtain the best listening devices so they can stay on target with speech and language development.
+Early intervention is key to preventing further damage and helping your child obtain the best listening devices, so they can stay on target with speech and language development.
 Here’s how to know if your child should see an audiologist.

 Behavioral and Speech Issues